hellomuthu23/react-context-example/README.md

 **Add css file**: copy the required css files from the github repo here: <https://github.com/hellomuthu23/react-context-example>

-**Play the Game**: Once you have adding all necessary components, css and states, you should be ready to play the game and see the use of useContext and useReducer hooks in action.
+**Play the Game**: Once you have added all necessary components, css and states, you should be ready to play the game and see the use of useContext and useReducer hooks in action.

 ## Conclusion